 Calcium deficiency has major impact on herd health

-On average, as much as five to six per cent of the herd on a dairy farm suffers from metabolic challenges.
+On average, as much as five to six per cent of the herd on a dairy farm faces metabolic challenges.
 For every case of visible metabolic challenges caused by calcium deficiency, there will be approximately 10 or so non-visible cases.
-Metabolic challenges not only reduces milk yield, but can have effects on fertility along with, in the worst case, mortality.
+Metabolic challenges not only reduce milk yield, but can have effects on fertility along with, in the worst case, mortality.
 High-yielding, sick, older, fat and thin (SOFT) cows are particularly affected by metabolic challenges.
 To optimise animal health and prevent calcium deficiency in dairy cattle, an adequate dry matter ration and the right supply of calcium, phosphorus, magnesium and vitamin D are crucial.

 When does calcium deficiency occur?